What Does “Mobile First” Mean? It’s More Complex Than You Think

 What Does Mobile First Mean?
 Let’s Start with What Mobile First is Not

-Mobile first is not about turning your development process completely upside down or neglecting the desktop experience.
-It doesn’t mean literally bringing an entire app through the design phase before considering what it will look like for desktop.
+Mobile-first is not about turning your development process completely upside down or neglecting the desktop experience.
+It doesn’t mean literally bringing an entire app through the design phase before considering what it will look like for a desktop.
 And it’s definitely not about extending mobile usability principles elsewhere, such as unnecessarily hiding crucial navigation on desktop formats.

 So what is it?